emmetog/kata-bank/README.md

 Interest
 --------

 The interest is calculated using Simple Interest for now (but this could change in the future).
 Simple Interest is calculated by the following formula:

-Interest = Monthly interest rate * Outstanding principal
+Interest = Yearly interest rate * Outstanding principal * Duration in years

-The monthly interest rate can be calculated as the yearly interest rate divided by 12.
+However, later on the bank asks you to implement a more sophisticated interest algorithm (implement the simple interest algorithm first, then try to add this new algorithm).
+They want to use the following formula to calculate the interest:

+Interest = Outstanding principal * ( ( 1 + interest rate ) ^( 1 / # of yearly payments ) ) - 1